macicchino/Food_Insecurity/README.md

 The Highlight of the third meeting was having the datasets from the USDA collated and deciding on which variables were measurable enough to be used in a machine learning model.
 The Local, Restaurants, Stores and Insecurity Datasets were chosen and the irrelevant datasets were removed from the team github repository by every team member.
 Teammates then assigned themselves tasks to clean up the README.

 The team concluded the Project Week 1 submission deliverables during the fourth meeting by finishing up with the Schema for the database.
-The README was updated with screenshots of the tables and the relationship diagram (ERD) in time for submission.
+The README was updated with screenshots of the tables and the Entity Relationship Diagram (ERD) in time for submission.

 Below, we shall outline and delve into the various elements of the Food Insecurity Project.